-The deficit in the Affordable Housing Initiatives Fund will be funded by a General Fund contribution.
-The deficit in the US EPA Fund will be funded by grant proceeds.
-The deficit in the Open Space 2016 Fund will be funded by proceeds from general obligation bonds.
+The deficits in the FEMA and US EPA Funds will be funded by grant proceeds.
+The deficit in the Open Space 2016 Fund will be funded by General Fund contributions and/or proceeds from general obligation bonds.

 13. CAPITAL ASSETS